Adyaksha: Plot

-The film begins with police arriving at Shivarudre Gowda's (P. Ravi Shankar) house questioning him about the killing of his daughter Aishwarya (Hebah Patel) because she ran away with the guy she loved.
+The film begins with police arriving at Shivarudre Gowda's (P. Ravi Shankar) house questioning him about the killing of his daughter Aishwarya (Hebah Patel) after she had run away with the guy she loved.
 Chandru (Sharan) and Narayana (Chikkanna) are two friends who are the leaders of a group called Chi Thu Sangha.
-Chandru falls in love with Kalyani (Asmita Sood) who is a teacher at a school.
-Chandru writes a love letter to her, but wants someone to go give it to her which is when he finds Aishwarya.
-Aishwarya gives the letter to her teacher to which the teacher refuses his proposal but Aishwarya doesn't reveal it to Chandru.
+Chandru falls in love with Kalyani (Asmita Sood) who is a schoolteacher.
+Chandru writes a love letter to her, but wants someone to give it to her which is when he finds Aishwarya.
+Aishwarya gives the letter to her teacher who refuses Chandru's proposal but Aishwarya doesn't reveal it to Chandru.

 Gowda fixes a marriage for Aishwarya, but she is not willing to marry because of her desire to study further.
 Despite her attempts, nothing stops her marriage.
 Her marriage was posted on a billboard and Chandru and Narayana decide to stop it.
 They go to the police station and threaten the police that they will go to the commissioner.
 The police inspector talks to Gowda and makes him stop the marriage.
-This ignites love in heart of Aishwarya for Chandru.
+This ignites Aishwarya's love for Chandru.
 She tricks him into getting many gifts to her in the name of Kalyani.
 One day, Aishwarya delivers the news to Chandru that Kalyani is getting married.
 He decides to move on in life.
 He debates with Shivarudre Gowda on organizing record dance during village festival and succeeds in doing so.
-On the day of fest, seeing her draped in a sari, he falls in love with her.
-On the fest, Gowda takes on Chandru's challenge and dances to modern songs.
+On the day of the festival, seeing Aishwarya's draped in a sari, he falls in love with her.
+At the fest, Gowda takes on Chandru's challenge and dances to modern songs.
 The same night, the police reveal to him that the person who stopped Aishwarya's marriage was Chandru.